JasperFx/alba/docs/scenarios/formdata.md

----
-title:Sending Http Form Data
+# Sending Http Form Data
-editLink:true
----

 Posting HTTP form data in the request can be done with the extension method shown below: